snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

    * If you choose individual projects, only Jira issues in the selected projects are indexed.

    > [!NOTE]
-   > When you grant the _Browse projects_ permission to a Jira projects, it is listed in the project selection and can be crawled.
+   > When you grant the _Browse projects_ permission to a Jira project, it is listed in the project selection and can be crawled.
 If a project is missing, check the permissions for your account.

 1. _Filter data_